gabrielsoltz/metahub/README.md

 # Customizing Configuration

 **MetaHub** uses configuration files that let you customize some checks behaviors, default filters, and more.
 The configuration files are located in [lib/config/](lib/config).

-You can edit them using your favorite text editor.
+Things you can customize:

+- [lib/config/configuration.py](lib/config/configuration.py): This file contains the default configuration for MetaHub.
+You can change the default filters, the default output modes, and more.

+- [lib/config/reources.py](lib/config/resources.py): This file contains definitions for every resource type, like which CloudTrail events to look for.

+- [lib/config/impact.py](lib/config/impact.py): This file contains the definitions for the impact criteria and their values.

 # Run with Python